Hooahclitus/Physics-1-Problem-Solver/README.md

 ## Overview

-The `physics-1-problem-solver` is a comprehensive solution designed to tackle various physics problems spanning topics from vector operations to Newton's laws of motion.
+The `physics-problem-solver` is a comprehensive solution designed to tackle various physics problems spanning topics from vector operations to Newton's laws of motion.
 This project provides detailed solutions and explanations to physics challenges by employing a range of utilities, vector operations, motion calculations, and force computations.
 It is based on the Leiningen project structure and derives its physics problems and equations from the textbook [University Physics Volume 1](https://openstax.org/details/books/university-physics-volume-1).

 ## Table of Contents